What is Netcat and how to use it

 Netcat is a utility capable of establishing a TCP or UDP connection between two computers, meaning it can write and read through an open port.
 With the help of the program, files can be transferred and commands can be executed in some instances.
+Understanding the foundational netcat meaning is highly valuable for network diagnostics and system security workflows.

 Netcat can be and is also used by server administrators.
 When a server is hacked, the hacker usually changes and infects the binary files on the system, and so even if the administrator starts cleaning the system it may not succeed because the hacker can track his work.
 Think about changing your passwords, for example.
-In these cases, if we have recorded on a cd the netcat program, it can connect to the server without the connection being compromised.
+In these cases, if we have recorded on a CD the Netcat program, it can connect to the server without the connection being compromised.

+Another advantage of the program is the ability to copy files over the network without having an FTP server, HTTP or any other service that allows data to be transmitted.
+With netcat, both small and large files can be copied very easily, including full partitions.
 An alternative for sending files between two Linux machines is the netcat utility.
 On a remote station start it up with the option to wait on the information port while the other station sends the information to the IP and the port of the first station.

+The netcat utility is used to create client-to-server connections.
+It can fulfill both server and client roles.
 To create a server that listens to connections on the TCP port 4444, we run the command:

 user @ server: ~ # netcat -l 4444